spinnaker/spinnaker/docs/commands.md

 #### Subcommands
  * `account`: Manage and view Spinnaker configuration for the aws provider's account
+ * `bakery`: Manage and view Spinnaker configuration for the aws provider's image bakery configuration.
  * `disable`: Set the aws provider as disabled
  * `edit`: Set provider-wide properties for the AWS provider
  * `enable`: Set the aws provider as enabled